The Macmillan Neuro-Oncology Nursing Service for Patients with Brain and Spinal Tumours

 You can ask your nurse or doctor to refer you or can contact the service by telephoning the number below.

-The service is available between 8.00am – 4.00pm Monday – Friday.
+The service is available between 8.00am to 4.00pm Monday to Friday.

-The Clinical Nurse Specialist team can be contacted (01482) 607831
+The Clinical Nurse Specialist team can be contacted tel: 01482 607831

 There is a voicemail service for you to leave a message if there is no answer, and messages are picked up throughout the day during working hours.
 Please leave your name and number and the Clinical nurse Specialist will contact you to discuss your questions/concerns over the telephone or arrange to meet with you.

-If you need advice and are unable to contact the Neuro-oncology nurses you should contact your own doctor, or contact Ward 4 at Hull Royal Infirmary on (01482) 674248 / 674855.
-If you are under the care of the oncology Consultants, the oncology triage and support line on (01482) 461098 (out of hours (01482) 875875 and ask for bleep 500).
+If you need advice and are unable to contact the Neuro-oncology nurses you should contact your own doctor, or contact Ward 4 at Hull Royal Infirmary on tel: 01482 674248, tel: 01482 674855, or, if you are under the care of the oncology Consultants, the oncology triage and assessment service line on tel: 01482 468888 (out of hours tel: 01482 875875 and ask for bleep 500).

 KEY WORKER

 As your Key Worker, the Clinical Nurse Specialist is a main point of contact for you during and after your treatment, for information, advice and support.
-(This does NOT mean and emergency contact).
+(This does NOT mean an emergency contact).
 If at any point either during or after your treatment we feel that a member of your local community healthcare team is more appropriate to be your key worker then this will be discussed with you accordingly (this may be a doctor, District Nurse or Community Macmillan Nurse).

 QR code to open leaflet